craigmaslowski/craigmaslowski.github.io/index.md

 ---
 layout: default
 ---
-# HI!
-MY NAME IS CRAIG AND I ♥ CODING!
+<h2>HI!
+MY NAME IS CRAIG AND I <span class="heart">♥</span> CODING!</h2>

-I'm a software engineer specializing in full stack web development with an emphasis on front end work.
-Building cool things on the web has been an undying passion of mine for the last 20 years.
+I'm a full stack software engineer specializing in front end web development.
+Building cool things on the web has been an undying passion of mine for the last <span class="years">20</span> years.

 I strive to build elegantly designed solutions while never losing sight of user experience or business goals.
 To acheive this, I keep up to date with the latest techniques and trends in web development and design.